VOLTTRON/volttron/docs/source/devguides/supporting/examples/MatLabAgent.rst

 3. Set python version in MatLab

         Open your MatLab application.
-        Use **pyversion /path/to/python.exe** to set the appropriate version of python for your system.
+Run the command **pyversion** This should print the path to python2.7.
+If you have multiple versions of python on your machine and pyversion points to a different version of python, use **pyversion /path/to/python.exe** to set the appropriate version of python for your system.
-        This is necessary if you are working with multiple versions of python on your machine.
         For example, to use python 2.7 with MatLab:

         .. code::